 I prefer heading to the right personally.
-This trail is more of the same with a large dirt road that leads you on.
+This trail is more of the same with a broad dirt road that leads you on.

-Dantes View is a small shaded area with lots of benches you can sit on and a nice overlook of LA, Griffith Observatory, and the Greek Theater.
+Dantes View is a small shaded area with lots of benches you can sit on and a beautiful overlook of LA, Griffith Observatory, and the Greek Theater.

 After taking it in, you will round the bend and make the last push to the summit.

-I came up here for sunset and was shocked by how amazing it was as a viewing location.
+I came up here for sunset and was shocked by how amazing it was as a viewpoint.
 You could see all the way to the ocean from up here.

 After taking lots of pictures and watching the sun go past the horizon, I pulled out my flashlight and headed back down.